-After counseling many families struggling with teen pregnancy and destructive behaviors, Scott Phelps decided something must be done to prevent these problems before they start.
-In January 1999, Scott joined the ChicagoCare Pregnancy Center (now Caris) to develop and implement abstinence programs in public schools across Chicago and the Northwest suburbs.
-Scott later began working for Project Reality, a statewide program in Glenview where he served as National Program Director working to expand the reach of abstinence programs.
+After counseling many families struggling with teen pregnancy and destructive behaviors, Scott Phelps joined ChicagoCare Pregnancy Center (now Caris) to develop and implement abstinence programs in public schools across Chicago and the Chicago suburbs.
+Seeing the incredible response to this message, Scott went to work for Kathleen Sullivan at Project Reality, a statewide program in Glenview where he served as National Program Director working to expand the reach of abstinence programs.
 During this time, Scott wrote two popular abstinence curricula: A.C.
-Green’s GamePlan and Navigator which are now widely used around the country.
+Green’s GamePlan and Navigator and worked to expand the reach of Project Reality nationally.
+Today these programs are now widely used around the country.

-Today, A&M has a series of five curricula for teenagers and serves pregnancy centers, public and private schools, churches, and community organizations throughout the country.
+Today, A&M provides training and resources for pregnancy centers, public and private schools, churches, and community organizations throughout the country.

 Hope For Tomorrow